harmony-one/bounties/docs/guideline.md

 6. About the size of the bounty.

    The size of the bounty is not a "criteria" of a good bounty.
 A bounty can be large or small.
-But practically, the most welcomed bounty shall be around 0~2 man month.
+But practically, the most welcomed bounty shall be around 1-6 human weeks.

 ### 2.2 How to write a good bounty?

-There are three required fields:
+There are four required fields:

 1. Description
 2. Context (Optional)